- DEGREES & PROGRAMS

 - Why Strayer

-By Steven R. Covey First published in 1990, The 7 Habits of Highly Effective People: Powerful Lessons in Personal Change is considered by many to be one of the most inspiring and impactful books about personal success ever written.
+First published in 1990, The 7 Habits of Highly Effective People: Powerful Lessons in Personal Change is considered by many to be one of the most inspiring and impactful books about personal success ever written.
 The book aims to fundamentally change how you perceive and interpret the world, balancing personal and professional effectiveness to help you achieve success in all aspects of your life.
+There’s a reason this book is a classic and is still a bestseller.